leon4rd/test/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.